 Laptop Tip: Disable Suspend on Lid Close.

-To do this we will need to edit the Systemd login config file.
+We will need to edit the Systemd login configuration file to do this.

 sudo nano /etc/systemd/logind.conf

-When editing this you should only need to uncomment asnd change the first HandleSuspendKey option, but depending on your hardware you can edit addition setting.
-“Uncomment” the following keys and change it’s values to ignore:
+When editing this, you should only need to uncomment and change the first HandleSuspendKey option, but you can edit the addition setting depending on your hardware.
+“Uncomment” the following keys and change their values to ignore:

 HandleSuspendKey=ignore